smashedtoatoms/asdf-luaJIT/README.md

 # How to use (easier version)
 ## Install
-1. Create your .tool-versions file in the project that needs luaJIT and add `luaJIT 2.0.5--2.4.4` or whatever version that you want. __Note: the version is luaJITVersion--luarocksVersion__
+1. Create your .tool-versions file in the project that needs luaJIT and add `luaJIT 2.0.5` or whatever version that you want.
 2. Add a `LUAJIT_EXTRA_CONFIGURE_OPTIONS` and/or
    `LUAROCKS_EXTRA_CONFIGURE_OPTIONS` environment variables with config options if you want. _You probably don't want/need to do this._